r2pen2/Citrus-React/README.md

 ### Routing
 The best way to write connected pages is to make efficient use of the ReactDOM router, parent components, and the browser's localStorage.

 Routes work like a switch statement that returns a component based on the current window.location.
-Components outside the <Routes> will not be effected by the url.
+Components outside the Routes tag will not be effected by the url.

 Take a look at how routing works in Login.jsx:
 ```jsx